Alkimos Seawater Desalination

 Stage 1 will take place along Romeo Road, between Wanneroo Rad and Marmion Avenue.
 This will involve installing conduit, which is a plastic sleeve underground, that the new transmission line will be installed into.

-As you may be aware, we’ve started pre-construction work for the new Alkimos Seawater Desalination Plant.
+Work is underway for the new Alkimos Seawater Desalination Plant.

-To keep to schedule, we will now becompleting work outside of our regular working hours by adding overnight work.
+To keep to schedule, we will now be completing work outside of our regular working hours by adding overnight work.
 From Thursday 1 August 2024 work will occur continuously, with no work on Sundays.
 The new working hours will occur from 7am Monday to 7pm Saturday

-Preparation work on the Alkimos Desalination Plant is progressing to the next phase, and portions of the site are now being handed over to theAlkimos SeaWater Alliance (ASWA).
+Preparation work on the Alkimos Desalination Plant is progressing to the next phase, and portions of the site are now being handed over to the Alkimos SeaWater Alliance (ASWA).
 Our authorised contractor, Georgiou Group, will continue construction along the western berm, on a vegetated dune between the Alkimos Water Precinct and a future Development WA project.

 For safety reasons, Georgiou will now be accessing the area via Graceful Boulevard, past the roundabout at Marginella Boulevard.